WeCanCodeIT/CSlides/src/fundamentals/loops-01/index.md

 - Any variables, data structures or methods declared outside a loop are considered <mark>global</mark>, and can be accessed inside and outside the loop.

 - So our enter/exit conditional statement variable must be declared outside the scope of the loop.
-Lets create that variable.
+Let's create that variable.

 - There are many ways to format this variable.
 We will format as follows: <mark>string action = " "</mark>